Frequently Asked Questions

 Can a student be denied enrollment?

 Yes.
 A district may deny enrollment if the pupil does not possess the prerequisite knowledge and skills to be successful in the online course or is not proficient in the subject area.
 Suspended or Expelled students from other districts may be denied enrollment.
-To check if your child is a good candidate for online learning, review the online readiness rubric and take the OLOT (Online Learning Orientation Tool) course.
+To check if your child is a good candidate for online learning, review the Strategies for Online Success orientation and the online learner readiness rubric.

 What testing or special ed services will be available to Hamilton Virtual School learners?